kubernetes/community/mentoring/programs/mentoring-lead.md

-# Third Party Mentoring Lead Handbook
+# Internship Mentoring Lead Handbook

 ## Overview

 The Mentoring Lead role is created to help upstream Kubernetes contributors to participates in various mentorship programs like [GSoC](https://github.com/kubernetes/community/blob/master/mentoring/programs/google-summer-of-code.md), [GSoD](https://github.com/kubernetes/community/blob/master/mentoring/programs/google-season-of-docs.md), [LFX Mentorship](https://github.com/kubernetes/community/blob/master/mentoring/programs/lfx-mentorship.md) and many more as an independent organisation or under Cloud Native Computing Foundation(CNCF).

-## Role Description
+## Responsibilities
  The role lead should:

 - Keep a calendar of dates for each program (when to submit our project name, when to submit the project scope, when selecting period is, etc) throughout the   year and